Bruce-A-R/Optical_Detectors_Assignment/README.md

 # Optical_Detectors_Assignment
 This repository is my optical detectors assignment.

+When the script optical_detectors.py is run, please add arguments for the path to folders F336W and F555W.
+If you choose not to though it's okay.
+If paths are not specified the script should assume they are in the "data" folder of this github, and they are.

 Contents:
 1. "data" includes the folders F336W and F555W which include 3 fits files of images taken in theose respective filters (taken from brightspace).
 2. optical_detectors.py: the script that will do the assignment